You are here: Urology Textbook > Surgery (procedures) > TURP

 Contraindications for Transurethral Resection of the Prostate (TURP)

-Low life expectancy, coagulation disorders, urinary tract infection.
+Low life expectancy, coagulation disorders, urinary tract infections.
 Consider simple prostatectomy for very large adenomas (> 75–120 ml), urinary bladder diverticula requiring surgery, urinary bladder stones, complex urethral disease (after hypospadias surgery), and contraindication for lithotomy position.

 Surgical Technique of the Transurethral Resection of the Prostate (TURP)